AlexB52/portfolio/source/blog/2021-04-20-retest-docker-and-feature-specs.html.markdown

 <small style="float:right;"> _20 April 2021_ </small>

-# Retest - Docker & Feature specs
+# Retest - Docker & feature specs

 Last year, I read the amazing [99 Bottles of OOP](https://sandimetz.com/99bottles) by Sandi Metz, Katrina Owen & TJ Stankus and decided to create a tool to help me refactor code based on the method described in the book.
 I work in a consultancy and get to touch multiple codebases regularly.
 I wanted a tool that would allow me to refactor code on **any ruby projects** with no setup.
 [Retest][retest] was born.